Tim is a career marketing professional who is self employed as a website designer and Internet marketing consultant.

 Tim tried, however, and succeeded in rupturing his Achilles tendon on the court after just three weeks of play in late July 2019.
 Pushing forward from back court to pursue a short bouncer near the kitchen, Tim gave it everything he had to get to that ball, and his tendon gave out.
 “I literally heard a loud snap.
 Then I felt something in my ankle that reminded me of a spring-loaded window shade when you release it suddenly and it spins and flaps around once reaching the top.”

 But the story gets better.
 After getting a cast on his left foot, Tim decided that there simply wasn’t enough glory in the ruptured tendon.
 So he took a spill on a knee scooter and tore his hamstrings badly in the left leg when he landed with full weight on the injured leg.
-His doctor flipped a coin to decided if surgery was needed, and surgery lost.
+His doctor flipped a coin to decide if surgery was needed, and surgery lost.
 But it was close.

 Meanwhile, long time no pickleball.
 Recovery took over a year.
 Fear of a repeat injury kept him off the courts for months after that.
 Finally, late in 2020 Tim cautiously took to the courts again.
 God willing, he’s still out there today, and sometimes even manages to play without saying “I’m sorry” to his partners.